Nong Khai Entry Requirements

 Recommended Vaccinations

-- Rabies - Consider for adventure travelers, those working with animals, or staying in rural areas
+- Rabies (for adventure travelers, cavers, or those working with animals)

 Health Insurance